sscargal/cxlchk-bash/README.md

 Optional args:
    -A <Path to dataset>
       Specify the path to a dataset.
 Skips running the collector.

+   -C
+      Run the collector only.
+Skips running the analyzer.

    -h,-?
       Display this help